willfranx/bluepeak-insecure/README.md

-# bluepeak-bank
+# bluepeak-insecure
-a simple banking web app used to demonstrate security vulnerabilities, test malicious attacks, and mitigations against them.
+This is the bluepeak app with vulnerabilities and exposures checked in for pen testing.